Learn more about the Communications program.

-- Public Relations
+- Public relations

-- Law School
+- Law school

-- Design Editing
+- Design editor

 Learn more about clubs and organizations associated with the Communications program.

 Spectra is Siena Heights University’s student newspaper.
-Written, designed, edited and managed by Siena students, the paper provides service Siena’s student body while giving newspaper staff valuable opportunities to develop the skills that can be used in a wide range of professional fields, from business to journalism, from graphic design to photography.
+Written, designed, edited and managed by SHU students, the paper provides service Siena’s student body while giving newspaper staff valuable opportunities to develop the skills that can be used in a wide range of professional fields, from business to journalism, from graphic design to photography.
 To view the online version of the magazine, visit www.shuspectra.com.